-If a balance transfer helps you tackle your debts and pay them off sooner, it will improve your credit score over the longer term.
-However, in the short term applying for a balance transfer credit card could potentially lower your credit score.
+If a balance transfer helps you tackle your debts and pay them off sooner, it will improve your credit score over the long term.
+In the short term, however, applying for a balance transfer credit card could potentially lower your credit score.

-If you’re not approved for the card you want, it could be worth checking your credit score to make sure everything is accurate before applying for another credit card.
-In the UK there are three main agencies:
+If you’re not approved for the card you want, it could be worth checking your credit report to make sure everything’s accurate before applying for another credit card.
+In the UK, there are 3 main credit reference agencies:

 One of the factors that impacts your credit score is how long you’ve held certain financial products.
 If you close several credit cards that you’ve had for a longer amount of time, this can have a short-term impact on your credit score.

-The big advantage of a balance transfer is a potential interest-free period where you can pay off (or reduce) your debt.
-If you don’t repay the debt, or spend more and end up in further debt, then this may have a negative impact on your credit score.
+The big advantage of a balance transfer is a potential interest-free period when you can pay off (or reduce) your debt.
+If you don’t repay the debt, or spend more and end up in further debt – there may be a negative impact on your credit score.

 To help you stay motivated, it can be a good idea to plan out your repayments over the course of the reduced-interest period.
-For example, if you’ve got a debt of £5,000 and an interest-free period of 18 months you could set yourself a goal of repaying £280 every month.
+For example, if you have a debt of £5,000 and an interest-free period of 18 months, you could set yourself a goal of repaying £280 every month.
 This means your debt will be clear by the time the interest-free period is over.